swseighman/Basic-Native-Rest-Service/README.md

 Now change directory to the new project:

 ```
-$ cd gs-rest-service/complete
+$ cd Basic-Rest-Service
 ```

 First, let's build a container with a JAR version of the REST service.
-The following command will use **Spring Boot’s Cloud Native Buildpacks** support to create a JAR-based application in a container:
+The following command will use **Spring Boot’s Cloud Native Buildpacks** support to create a JAR-based application in a container.

+**NOTE:** You'll need to install docker to create the container.

 ```
 $ mvn spring-boot:build-image